laws-africa/indigo/README.md

 ---------------------

 Production deployment assumes you're running on Heroku.
-We use [ddollar/heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) because we need both Python and Ruby dependencies.
+We use [ddollar/heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) because we need both Python and Ruby dependencies and a working JVM.

+* Python is needed for the core application
+* Ruby and Java are needed for the Slaw library to parse PDFs into XML

 You will need: